greghunt/tailpress/README.txt

 = 0.3.0 =
 * Added a clear cache button.
-* Use a backend API service for compiling CSS.
+* Use a remote service for compiling CSS.
+* Added disclaimer about tailpress.io

 = 0.2.0 =
 * Added a settings page to configure Tailwind.